qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Tapered buffers |32|
 --------------------
-Creates tapered buffers along line geometries, using a specified start and end buffer diameter corresponding to the buffer diameter at the start and end of the linestrings.
+Creates tapered buffer along line geometries, using a specified start and end buffer diameter. corresponding to the buffer diameter at the start and end of the linestrings.

 .. figure:: img/tapered_buffer.png